Foraged

 Always cook chanterelles and other mushrooms before eating them!
 (Mushroom expert Paul Stamets explains why here.)

 Chanterelles are a subtle flavor so use them accordingly.
-Don’t use them in highly flavorful sauces (curry, tomato sauce, etc) or you won’t notice them.
+Don’t use them in highly flavorful sauces such as curries or tomato sauces, or you won’t taste them.
 The point is to accentuate the flavor of the chanterelles, not drown them!

 • sautéed in butter or olive oil with shallots and garlic.

-We hope this article was helpful and gets you looking at those beautiful forests in a whole new light!
+We hope this article was helpful and gets you looking at a forest floor in a whole new light!
 The world around you is full of wild gourmet food, but ALWAYS forage safely and never put you or your loved ones at risk by eating foods you haven’t properly identified.

 Chanterelle mushrooms are one of the best tasting and easiest to identify wild-foraged mushrooms.
 Here's how to find, ID, use and preserve chanterelle mushrooms! #foraging #chanterellemushrooms #tyrantfarms